teimurjan/teimurjan.github.io/src/posts/svelte-as-an-spa-alternative.md

 </form>
 ```

-It’s a dumb styled component that we’ll extend later.
-This component should be used inside the App component.
+It’s a dumb styled component that we’ll make smart later.
+To be able to see this component at our site we render it inside the App component.
 Edit the `src/App.svelte` so it’ll look like this:

 ```html
 <script>